Deverel–Rimbury culture

 The Deverel–Rimbury culture was a name given to an archaeological culture of the British Middle Bronze Age in southern England.
 It is named after two barrow sites in Dorset and dates to between c.
-1600 BC and 1100 BC.
+1400 BC and 1200 BC.

+Site characteristics

-It is characterised by the incorrectly-named Celtic fields, palisaded cattle enclosures, small roundhouses and cremation burials either in urnfield cemeteries or under low, round barrows.
+The period is characterised by the incorrectly-named Celtic fields, palisaded cattle enclosures, small roundhouses and cremation burials either in urnfield cemeteries or under low, round barrows.
 Cremations from this period were also inserted into pre-existing barrows.
 The people were arable and livestock farmers.

+Pottery

 Deverel–Rimbury pottery is characterised by distinctive globular vessels with tooled decoration and thick-walled, so-called "bucket urns" with cordoned, usually finger-printed decoration.
 In the southern counties of the UK, fabric is usually coarsely flint-tempered.
 In East Anglia and further northeast grog-tempering is typical.

+Terminology

-The term Deverel-Rimbury is now mostly used to refer to the pottery types as archaeologists today believe that Deverel–Rimbury does not represent a single homogeneous cultural group but numerous disparate groups who shared a varying range of cultural traits.
+The term "Deverel-Rimbury" is now mostly used to refer to the pottery types, as archaeologists today believe that Deverel–Rimbury does not represent a single homogeneous cultural group but numerous disparate groups who shared a varying range of cultural traits.